Spring 2020 Application Deadline: August 1, 2019, 10:00 p.m. CST

-Beginning Fall 2018 semester, Abnormal Psych and Statistics 300/3000 level or above may be transferred if a grade of “C” or better is achieved.
+Beginning Fall 2018 semester, Statistics 300/3000 level or above may be transferred if a grade of “C” or better is achieved.

 Members of the Admissions Progression and Graduation Committee admit two classes each year, one in the Fall and one in the Spring.
-An applicant must complete 34 hours of the required prerequisite courses, or be enrolled in the final semester of prerequisite classes before applying to the program.
-Applicants must have a completed minimum GPA of 3.0 on 4.0 scale on all prerequisite courses and “B” or better on all science courses (Biology lecture & lab, Chemistry, and Microbiology).
+An applicant must complete 37 hours of the required prerequisite courses, or be enrolled in the final semester of prerequisite classes before applying to the program.
+Applicants must have a minimum GPA of 3.0 on 4.0 scale the completed prerequisite courses and a grade of “B” or better on all science courses (Biology lecture & lab, Chemistry, and Microbiology).
 General education courses may be taken at any accredited college or University.

 Refer to the Application Information page to ensure a successful application process.